KatamariJr/gorm.io/pages/docs/associations.md

 db.Omit("Languages.*").Create(&user)
 ```

-The following code will skip the creation of the association and its references
+The following code will skip the creation of the association and its references:

 ```go
 db.Omit("Languages").Create(&user)